Learn to Hunt

 1 year - $175.00 3 years - $350.00 4 years - $525.00 5 years - $700.00

-Storm Water General Permit applications may be submitted online at:
+Stormwater General Permit applications (NOIs) may be submitted online at:

-All storm water dischargers are eligible to apply for an individual NPDES permit.
-Applicants applying for an individual permit must complete DNR Industrial Application Form 1, Form 2F, and Form 5.
-Additional forms may be required if storm water is mixed with non-process waste water (Form 2); process waste water from existing sources (Form 3); or process waste water from new sources (Form 4).
-To access these forms, refer to the NPDES Application Forms page.
+All stormwater dischargers are eligible to apply for an individual NPDES permit.
+Applicants applying for an individual permit must complete Iowa DNR Industrial Application Form 1, Form 2F, and Form 5.
+Additional forms may be required if stormwater is mixed with non-process waste water (Form 2); process waste water from existing sources (Form 3); or process waste water from new sources (Form 4).
+These forms are available on the NPDES Application Forms page.

-If a discharge has a federal effluent limit, only a five year individual permit can be issued for the discharge.
-The five year permit fee for an individual storm water NPDES permit is $1250.00.
+If a discharge has a federal effluent limit, only a five year individual permit can be issued.
+The five year permit fee for an individual stormwater NPDES permit is $1250.00.

-A storm water discharger may apply for coverage under a general permit.
+A stormwater discharger may apply for coverage under a general permit by submitting a Notice of Intent (NOI) for coverage.
 General permits are NPDES permits that contain the terms and conditions of a permit for a certain class of facilities.
 General permits are not specific to any one discharger; rather, the general permit identifies which dischargers may be eligible for coverage under the general permit.

-IDNR has adopted three general permits for storm water, as follows:
+The Iowa DNR has adopted three general permits for stormwater, as follows:

-To view IDNR's storm water general permits, please refer to the the Permits, Guidance & Application Forms page.
+The general permits can be viewed on the Permits, Guidance & Application Forms page.

 Iowa law requires that general permits be adopted by rule.
-This requirement is more stringent than the routine NPDES permit issuance requirements.
-Because of Iowa's statutory requirement, the three storm water general permits have been adopted as administrative rules under 567 - Chapters 60 and 64 of the Iowa Administrative Code.
-The storm water general permits can only be modified through the rulemaking process.
+This requirement is more stringent than the routine individual NPDES permit issuance requirements.
+Because of Iowa's statutory requirement, the three stormwater general permits have been adopted as administrative rules under 567 - Chapters 60 and 64 of the Iowa Administrative Code.
+The stormwater general permits can only be modified through the rulemaking process.

-Dischargers who apply for coverage under a general permit must complete and submit a Notice of Intent (NOI) to IDNR.
-An instruction sheet titled "How To File A Complete Notice Of Intent" is available to assist dischargers.
-The instruction sheet explains how to provide the following 3 elements of a complete NOI:
+Dischargers who apply for coverage under a general permit must complete and submit a Notice of Intent (NOI) to the Iowa DNR.
+A complete NOI includes the following information:

-When a storm water discharger submits a complete Notice of Intent and fee to the IDNR, the discharger is agreeing to meet the terms and conditions of the general permit.
+When a stormwater discharger submits a complete NOI and fee to the Iowa DNR, the discharger is agreeing to meet the terms and conditions of the general permit.